Flank/flank-dashboard/metrics/web/docs/01_web_module_architecture.md

 > What will be impacted by the project?

+- The document decreases the entry threshold for newcomers of the Metrics Web Application.
+- The document simplifies the implementation process of the Metrics Web Application by explaining the common principles and concepts of the application architecture.

 # Alternatives Considered
 > Summarize alternative designs (pros & cons).

+- Not document the Metrics Web Application widget structure organization:
+    - Cons:
+        - The module appears to be tricky for newcomers without any document describing it on a top-level.

 # Results
 > What was the outcome of the project?

+The document that explains the Metrics Web Application architecture and its design on a top level.